Skip to main content

 • Companies that have previously won the 1st, 2nd or 3rd place Finals prizes at the annual student VentureCat competition are ineligible to compete in the Alumni VentureCat competition.

-Evaluation Criteria and Review Process
+Evaluation Criteria

 The evaluation criteria for all stages of application and competition include: